Comparison & confidence intervals#

 2×2table.

-Multiple-testing correction.
-When comparing K > 2 models, bootstrap-CI on every pair is straightforward; McNemar / DeLong require explicit Bonferroni / FDR corrections.
+Multiple-testing correction is straightforward.
+When comparing K > 2 models, bootstrap-CI on every pair carries through cleanly; DeLong / McNemar require explicit Bonferroni / FDR corrections.

 Pitfalls / Common mistakes#